The Learning Center

 Certainly one of the biggest advantages to outboard power is the fact that outboards can be tilted up to run in very shallow water.
 This provides advantages for fishermen who need to get in shallow waters in search of baitfish, or to the homeowner who has to navigate very shallow waters to get into the neighborhood tidal creek.
 That is not to say that stern drives can not be tilted up.
 In fact, they can be tilted up, even with the keel of the boat in order to get off of a sandbar.
 The difference is that since the outboard shaft is connected to the engine, and the entire engine tilts, there is no potential for drive damage.
 When a stern drive is tilted, the engine remains in position.
 The tilt is made possible due to a component known as a universal joint.
 The engine should be turned off in order to get into the tilt position in order to avoid damage to the universal joint.

-As you consider a new boat, take these points into consideration to be sure that you are getting the best boat to fit your needs.
+As you consider a new boat, take these points into consideration to be sure that you are getting the best power to fit your needs.